Take advantage of our special 10% discount for all our blog readers!

 Trimming Videos in Alternative Apps

-There are many video cutters out there that let you easily make adjustments to your clips.
+There are many video cutters and video editing services out there that let you easily make adjustments to your clips.
 For basic trimming, we suggest using simple software that lets you adjust your footage in just a few simple steps.
 Movavi Video Editor Plus would be our top pick for a number of reasons – including the fact that its system requirements are more modest than those of professional editing programs, meaning that it’ll run happily on most computers.

 Aside from cutting, you can also take advantage of numerous additional tools that help you transform your footage into a solid piece of content.
 There is a wide array of filters, effects and captions to choose from.
 The latest update has also introduced a new feature which enables you to leave blank spaces between your shots, so trimming separate parts of your video is even more convenient.